lmorg/murex/INSTALL.md

 ## Optional dependencies

 * `labix.org/v2/mgo/bson`  adds support for BSON (binary JSON) (as used by MongoDB).
-This is disabled by default on Windows due to a requirement for `bzr` to exist in %PATH%
+This is disabled by default due to a requirement for `bzr` to exist in $PATH

 * `github.com/abesto/sexp` adds support for s-expressions and canonical s-expressions